-As mentioned four critical issues have been defined with a mandate to resolve:
+As mentioned three critical issues have been defined with a mandate to resolve:

 - 1. Business vocabulary within SSC is varied resulting in inconsistent representation of data in reporting products - 2.
-An inability to identify where authoritative data lie within the department and who governs this data - 3.
-Data quality levels are unknown and/or low and not being remediated in authoritative systems thereby resulting in other sources of data, i.e. black books - 4.
-Data gaps exist for key business processes and are not being incorporated into authoritative systems resulting in the creation of non-authoritative sources (i.e. black books)
+An inability to identify where authoritative data lie within the department and who governs this data - Data gaps exist for key business processes and are not being incorporated into authoritative systems resulting in the creation of non-authoritative sources (i.e. black books)